MicrosoftDocs/windows-itpro-docs/windows/manage/update-compliance-using.md

 author: greg-lindsay
 ---

-# Using Update Compliance

-Use Update Compliance to monitor Windows Updates
+# Use Update Compliance to monitor Windows Updates

 This section details how to use Update Compliance to monitor update compliance and troubleshoot update failures across Windows 10 devices.
 Based on telemetry gathered from user devices, Update Compliance forms an all-up view of your organization, allowing you to maintain a high-level perspective on the progress and status of updates across all your organization’s devices.